kentcdodds/cross-env/README.md

 env variables or when the environment variables are too long to have everything in one line.

 If you preceed a dollar sign with an odd number of backslashes the expression statement will not be replaced.
-Note that this means backslashes after the JSON string escaping took place. `"FOO=\\$BAR"` will not be replaced. `"FOO=\\\\$BAR"` will be replaced tough.
+Note that this means backslashes after the JSON string escaping took place. `"FOO=\\$BAR"` will not be replaced. `"FOO=\\\\$BAR"` will be replaced though.

 Lastly, if you want to pass a JSON string (e.g., when using [ts-loader]), you can do as follows: